Kleene's T predicate: Definition

 Example call of T_{1}.
 The gives the source code (in C rather than as a Gödel number e) of a computable function, viz. the Collatz function f.
 The gives the natural number i to which f is to be applied.
 The gives a sequence x of computation steps simulating the evaluation of f on i (as an equation chain rather than a Gödel sequence number).
 The predicate call evaluates to true since x is actually the correct computation sequence for the call f(5), and ends with an expression not involving f anymore.
-Function U, applied to the sequence x, will return its final expression, viz.
+The function U, applied to the sequence x, will return its final expression, viz.
 1.

 The definition depends on a suitable Gödel numbering that assigns natural numbers to computable functions (given as Turing machines).
 This numbering must be sufficiently effective that, given an index of a computable function and an input to the function, it is possible to effectively simulate the computation of the function on that input.
 The $T$ predicate is obtained by formalizing this simulation.